 - Debut June 5, 2015

-Outfielder Scott Schebler has played in the majors for the Los Angeles Dodgers and the Cincinnati Reds.
+Outfielder Scott Schebler has played in the majors for the Los Angeles Dodgers, the Cincinnati Reds, the Atlanta Braves and the Los Angeles Angels.
 In 2017, he hit 30 home runs and was also in the top ten in the league for hit-by-pitch.
 In 2019, struggling with the bat, he was sent down to the minors.

 He began playing in the Los Angeles Dodgers minor league system in 2010.